tekperfect/devops-docs/docs/courses/14-Cloud_Computing/lessons/aws-ec2.md

 13. Now with all the proper settings selected you are now ready to click on the Launch Insance button to finalize your changes and deploy your first cloud based VM.

-14. Congrats you are now a cloud engineer...
-Sorta ;-)

 ### Windows EC2 Instance

 1. To launch a Windows instance we are going to click the "Launch" Instance button